TITLE 8 SOCIAL SERVICES

 B. "Confidential information" includes all information about an applicant for or recipient of program assistance contained in division records, as well as information obtained by division employees in their official capacity, whether such information is recorded or not.
 The term also includes records of division evaluations of recorded information.
 The term does not include general information of a statistical nature that cannot be identified with a particular individual or family group.

-C. Access to Information: All information and documentation contained in a case record, with the exception of medical information and narrative dated before February 1, 1977, may be released to an adult family member and/or his/her representative on request.
+C. Access to Information: All information and documentation contained in a case record, with the exception of medical information and narrative dated before February 1, 1977, may be released to an adult family member or their representative on request.
 In financial assistance cases, confidential information is not released to the dependent children or the spouse (if not the other parent) of the specified relative, unless permission to do so is given by the specified relative.

-D. Specific legal basis
+D. Specific legal basis:

 (1) Federal law: The Social Security Act, as amended, requires that state agencies administering the temporary assistance for needy families (TANF) program limit the release or use of information about applicants or recipients, including medical reports, to: